Hidilyn Diaz: 2022

+2023

+Diaz would move up to the -59 kg weight class after the -53 kg and -55 kg classes were not included in the weightlifting program for the 2024 Summer Olympics in Paris.

+She made her competitive debut in the 59 kg division at the 2023 Asian Weightlifting Championships in South Korea.
+She placed 4th by lifting a total of 221 kg.

+2024

+Diaz failed to qualify for the 2024 Summer Olympics in Paris after failing to finish among the top ten in the IWF Olympic Qualification Ranking and was beaten by fellow Filipino Elreen Ando in the 59 kg class following the conclusion of the IWF World Cup in Thailand.
+In December 2024, Diaz has considered attempting to qualify for the 2028 Summer Olympics in Los Angeles.

 Major results

 Military career

 Diaz was recruited into the Philippine Air Force (PAF) through the military arm's Direct Enlistment Program in 2013.
 She was initially assigned to the Air Force Special Service Group.
 She was also given an Air Force Specialty Code skill in recreation in weightlifting.
 In 2014, she was given a promotion from the rank of Airwoman to Airwoman Second Class.
 Diaz was also a recipient of a Military Merit Medal for organizing PAF events and a Presidential Citation Unit Badge.
 When Diaz was training for her stint at the 2016 Summer Olympics, she was assigned to PAF Personnel Management Center on a temporary basis.
 For her achievement at the Olympics, she was given a promotion by the PAF.
 The extent of the promotion was initially not disclosed but it was later reported that Diaz was promoted to the rank of Airwoman First Class.
 Diaz was consecutively promoted to the rank of Sergeant after the 2018 Asian Games.
 On July 27, 2021, following Diaz's success in competing for the gold medal in the 2020 Tokyo Olympics, Lt.
 Gen. Allen Paredes, the Philippine Air Force's commanding general, approved Diaz's promotion from Sergeant, to Staff Sergeant.